 Sandy beach cove on the Isle of Wight

-Try Freshwater Bay to the west, the sandy beaches of Sandown, Shanklin and Ventnor on the southern coast or Cowes in the north.
+Take your car and try Freshwater Bay to the west, the sandy beaches of Sandown, Shanklin and Ventnor on the southern coast or Cowes in the north.

 Foot passengers can make the most of a go-as-you-please Rover Ticket and explore from the top deck of a Southern Vectis bus.
-A London tube train runs the Island Line rail service from Ryde to Shanklin.
+A ex-London tube train runs the Island Line rail service from Ryde to Shanklin.

 If hotels seem too tame, visitors can stay in a Mongolian-style yurt, complete with wood-burning stove and double bed; alternatives are nights in a VW campervan or American airstream caravan, an icon of the 50s and 60s.